Laci1953/Cowgol_on_CP_M/128_512_KB/readme.txt

 The results are spectacular.

-Large COWGOL source files can now be compiled, without any problem
+Large COWGOL source files can now be compiled, without any problem.

+The "error_messages.txt" file contains an index of the error messages issued by the compiler.